epfl-ada/ada-2023-project-datababes/README.md

 Assumptions:
+- The popularity of beer is correlated to the numbers of good ratings received.
+A good rating is defined to be above the average rating of a specific beer type.
 - Beer reviews and ratings are written close to the time of consumption (on the same day).
-- The popularity of a beer is correlated to the number of good reviews.
 - Popularity is related to the number of unique users that rate the beer.
 Making this assumption prevents for example a small but very communicative fan group from having too much of an impact on the rating of a beer.
-- We assume that the popularity of beer is correlated to the numbers of good reviews received(?).

 ## Methods